-If you have ever been to India, hung around for more than 5 minutes with an Indian family or looked at photos of the country’s rural landscape, it would have been impossible to miss a mention of mustard oil.
+If you have ever been to India, hung around for more than five minutes with an Indian family or looked at photos of the country’s rural landscape, it would have been impossible to miss a mention of mustard oil.
 It’s not only the prettiest crop in Indian farms but also has some of the most potent beauty and health benefits, which make it a worthy rival even to the mighty coconut oil.

 The 5,000-year-old crop (called sarson or rai in its native language) is a member of the broccoli family.
 It is known as the ‘plant of long life’ and figures prominently in beauty rituals and traditional ceremonies.
 For example, mustard oil is poured on both sides of the threshold when someone important comes home for the first time and is used to light earthen lamps (diyas) on festive occasions such as Diwali.

 And that’s not all – it’s warmth-generating, circulation-boosting, antibacterial, antiseptic and anti-fungal benefits also make mustard oil a great medium for massages and hair treatments.
 Want to enjoy some of the goodness?
 All you need is a bottle of pure mustard oil.

 According to Ayurveda, massaging the body with mustard oil improves the blood circulation and muscular strength while flushing out toxins.
 It also slows down premature ageing, improves skin texture, relieves stress and boosts skin immunity.

 To treat acne, mix turmeric powder with a few drops of mustard oil and lemon juice.
 Apply this paste on your pimples, leave on for 15 minutes and then scrub gently.
 Wash off with plain water.
 Do this 2-3 times a week to keep chronic spots at bay.

 Mix equal amounts of turmeric powder, sandalwood, Bengal gram (besan) and powdered mustard seeds in mustard oil to make a thick paste.
 Add 3-4 strands of saffron and apply the paste all over your body; leave for 20-30 minutes, then scrub it off in the shower.
 Doing this regularly will not only keep your skin supple and glowing but also safe from infections.

 For soft, smooth lips, put a drop of mustard oil in your belly button before sleeping (sounds strange, but it works!).

-Mustard for lustrous hair: Mustard oil stimulates circulation and contains fatty acids to revitalise the scalp and bring blood to the hair follicles, thereby making your locks thick and lustrous.
+Mustard oil stimulates circulation and contains fatty acids to revitalise the scalp and bring blood to the hair follicles, thereby making your locks thick and lustrous.
 Simply massage the oil into your scalp and hair, then cover your head with a shower cap.
 Blast with a hair dryer for about 10-15 minutes to help the oil penetrate your hair shafts.
 Wash hair and style as usual.